isomerpages/mlaw-corp/news/public-consultations/_posts/2008-08-20-proposal-to-introduce-a-new-moneylenders-bill-2008.md

 ---
-layout: post
-title: Proposal to introduce a new Moneylenders Bill 2008
+title: 'Proposal to introduce a new Moneylenders Bill 2008'
 permalink: /news/public-consultations/proposal-to-introduce-a-new-moneylenders-bill-2008/
-breadcrumb: Proposal to introduce a new Moneylenders Bill 2008
+breadcrumb: 'Proposal to introduce a new Moneylenders Bill 2008'
-collection_name: news

 ---

 Proposal to introduce a new Moneylenders Bill 2008
 ---